On thyroid medication and still feel rubbish? Wondering if there’s anything else you should try/investigate to see if it would help how you feel?

 Your diet can play a big part in how you feel.
 Many thyroid patients state they feel better when they cut out gluten.
 Others include alcohol, all grains, going paleo, the AIP, eggs and dairy.
 It’s worth trialing cutting out some of these and giving it a month or two (preferably even longer) to see if you notice any improvements in how you feel and antibody levels.

-Goitrogenic and soy foods should also be avoided where possible as they inhibit thyroid function and so it may help to cut back if you eat them in large amounts.
+Goitrogenic and soy foods may also be avoided where possible as they inhibit thyroid function and so it may help to cut back if you eat them in large amounts.

 There are certain substances such as fluoride and mercury, which as toxins to the body and are known to interfere with thyroid function.
 Filters can be put on showers and taps to remove the fluoride.
 You should talk to your dentist about removing mercury fillings if you have them, as these are known to be linked to hypothyroidism.

 Using only organic and natural cosmetic and beauty products is also a good idea.
 Bathing in Epsom salts is also not only a good source of Magnesium, but it can help draw out the toxins.